CJSJerry/Motor_Insurance_Modeling/readme.md

 ## Usage
 ### Running the Jupyter Notebook
-To view and run the Notebook, open motor_insurance.ipynb in a Jupyter environment (e.g., Jupyter Notebook, Google Colab) or directly on Github.
+To view and run the Notebook, open motor_insurance.ipynb in a Jupyter environment (e.g., Jupyter Notebook, Google Colab), or preview the outcome directly on Github.

 ### Running the Python Script
 To execute the analysis using the Python script, run the following command in your terminal: